Martin-1997/udacity-disaster-textanalysis/README.md

 You need to follow the following steps to process the data, create the model and run the webapp:

-- Go to the workspace directory
+- Go to the workspace directory `cd workspace`
 - Run the folloing command to run the ETL pipeline that cleans data and stores in database:
         `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
 - Run the following command to run the ML pipeline that trains classifier and saves:
         `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+- Go to the app directory `cd app`
-- Run the following command within workspace/app/ to start the web app:
+- Run the following command to start the web app:
         `python run.py`
 - Go to http://0.0.0.0:3001/

+The current code does not train the model with the whole dataset which allows to test the code in a more time efficient way.
+To run the code with the full dataset, open workspace/models/train_classifier.py and set full_dataset to True
 # Files

 - categories.csv and messages.csv: Raw data used to build the model